SirMallard/Iris/README.md

 - Iris.ShowDemoWindow

-Thing to complete for release:
+Things to complete for release:
 - [X] Iris.Window cant resize from its edges
 - [X] @ Iris.Table Rows dont align vertically
 - [ ] PushStyle changes wont be propogated to widgets until they refresh, somehow